AlLCWGithub/testrunner/README.md

 # testrunner
-Trying to host a GITHUB runner
+Trying to host a Github runner